juliangruber/multipipe/Readme.md

 # multipipe

-A better `Stream.pipe` that creates duplex streams and lets you handle errors in one place.
+A better `Stream#pipe` that creates duplex streams and lets you handle errors in one place.

+## Example

 ```js
 var pipe = require('multipipe');